redliu312/filemanageportal/README.md

 | frontend next.js deploed to vercel | ❌   |
 | vercel and github integration | ❌  |

+## trade off and the future enhancmements

+1. Simple JWT authentication with localStorage the token only expired after 24 hours and no refresh mechanisms.

+2. soft delete which make the file still occupy the storage spaces

+3. no progress bar for file uploads

+4. ** the demo still only run on local , not yet to the vercel or other cloud. **

 ## arcitecture and sequence diagrams

 ### file upload